ome/omero-guide-scripts/docs/parameter_description.rst

 ----------------
 The data type to be selected for processing by the script.
 Default to "*<selected>*" means that the \
 objects specified by "*Data Type*" and "*IDs*" are the ones to be processed.
 Otherwise, "*Target Data Type*" \
-must correspond to a child object of the selected type (Image are child of Dataset and Project, \
+must correspond to a child object of the selected type (Image is child of Dataset and Project, \
-Well are child of Screen and Plate, ...).
+Well is child of Screen and Plate, ...).
 The option "*<all (from selected)>*" is used to apply the script \
-on the selected object and its children (dataset and images in the case of a project selected).
+on the selected object and its children (Datasets and Images in the case of a Project selected).

 File Annotation